CS6704-VT/Basics-Workshop/Bash.md

 ```
 > ⚠️ Warning: In bash there are no types (everything is a character string) and spacing matters!

-* Bash commands will reappear in the following notebooks.
-Please save the created files to provide with your workshop submission.

 ## [**Package Managers** ⏭️ ](Install.md)